Yuvraj Singh: Return to form

-In the three-match ODI series against South Africa in Ireland, Yuvraj took 3 for 36 and scored an unbeaten 49 in the second ODI before winning man of the match for his unbeaten 61 in the series-deciding final game.
-On India's tour of England, Yuvraj remained on the bench throughout the Test series before finishing third on the run-scorers list in the ODI series with 283 runs from 7 matches at an average of 40.42.
+In the three-match ODI series against South Africa in Ireland, Singh took 3 for 36 and scored an unbeaten 49 in the second ODI before winning man of the match for his unbeaten 61 in the series-deciding final game.
+On India's tour of England, Singh remained on the bench throughout the Test series before finishing third on the run-scorers list in the ODI series with 283 runs from 7 matches at an average of 40.42.

 2007 World Twenty20 and vice-captaincy

-Yuvraj was the vice-captain of the Indian squad at the inaugural ICC World Twenty20 in South Africa.
+Singh was the vice-captain of the Indian squad at the inaugural ICC World Twenty20 in South Africa.
 In India's Super 8 match against England at Durban, he hit six sixes in an over off Stuart Broad.
-In the process, he reached the fastest fifty ever in a Twenty20 game, off just 12 balls, which was also the fastest in any form of international cricket.
+In the process, he reached the fastest fifty ever in a Twenty20 game (involving test playing nations), off just 12 balls, which was also the fastest in any form of international cricket.
 This was the fourth time that six sixes had been hit in one over in senior cricket, the first time in Twenty20 cricket, and the first time in any form of international cricket against a bowler from a Test playing nation.
 He finished his innings with 58 runs off 16 balls and won the man of the match.